 The CFO manages your company’s financial risks.
 Financial risks are events that could cause you to lose money, or effect cash flow negatively, where you find yourself unable to meet your obligations.
 Examples of financial risk are taking on too much debt that cannot be repaid.
 Another is falling behind on accounts receivable collections, causing cash to decrease.

-How a CFO can help you
+How can a CFO help your business or organization?

 A CFO guides your leadership team to define and measure financial strategy and plays a key role in charting your company’s course and helping you make decisions.